Digizard/introprogramming-nanodegree-projects/stage3/README.md

 ### Step 3

-A new file named `fresh_tomatoes.html` will be created within the directory.
-Open this with your browser, which you can usually do by just double-clicking the file.
+The newly created `rwby_theater.html` file should automatically be opened in your browser.

+From now on, you can just open this file directly with your browser.
+You do not have to generate a fresh page each time.

 How to Customize